 That's because teaming up with others offers a sense of camaraderie and community.
 Plus, you're less likely to give up when you know someone else is counting on you to show up.
 This is especially true if you work out with a gym buddy.
-According to a 2014 study published in BMC Women's Health, accountability to others was among the top motivators for regular exercise in women.
+According to a March 2014 study in BMC Women's Health, accountability to others was among the top motivators for regular exercise in women.

-6. Eating “Diet” Foods
+6. Eating 'Diet' Foods

-When your goal is weight loss, snacking on "low fat" food products seems like a no brainer — but don't be duped.
+When your goal is weight loss, snacking on "low-fat" food products seems like a no-brainer — but don't be duped.
 Fat-free peanut butter and ice cream may have fewer calories, but they also have a heap of chemicals, plus extra salt and sugar to compensate for flavor.

-In fact, a 2014 analysis by the Telegraph found that some low-fat foods contain as much as five times the sugar as their full-fat counterparts, with one fat-free yogurt boasting the sugar content of a Mars Bar!
+In fact, a 2014 analysis by the Telegraph found that some low-fat foods contain as much as five times the sugar as their full-fat counterparts, with one fat-free yogurt boasting the sugar content of a Mars Bar.

 And ironically, eating foods marketed as "diet" can also lead to weight gain.
-That's because people perceive "health food" to be less filling, and therefore eat more, according to a 2016 study published in the Journal of the Association of Consumer Research.
+That's because people perceive "health food" to be less filling, and therefore eat more, according to a January 2016 study in the Journal of the Association of Consumer Research.

 So what should you stock your pantry with instead?
-Skip the processed junk and stick to whole foods containing lots of fiber, healthy fats, lean protein and low-glycemic carbs.
+Skip the processed food and stick to whole foods containing lots of fiber, healthy fats, lean protein and low-glycemic carbs.
 And, when in doubt, add veggies.
 Turner recommends consuming two cups of cooked vegetables twice a day, which will boost your meal's nutrition factor and fill you up with fewer calories.